budding

 Notation is only one small aspect of the larger tools for thought vision.
 While Iverson was the first to give this philosophy a distinct name, others were already exploring many of the same themes using different terms.

-Back in published an essay titled in both The Atlantic and Life Magazine – two publications with a wide readership.
-In it, he proposed the , an imaginary “memory extension” machine that would help people explore information and craft their own hyperlinked research journeys through it.
+Back in 194580ya Vannevar Bush published an essay titled As We May Think in both The Atlantic and Life Magazine – two publications with a wide readership.
+In it, he proposed the Memex , an imaginary “memory extension” machine that would help people explore information and craft their own hyperlinked research journeys through it.
 Many of the later thinkers in the tools for thought movement cite this article as a key influence.

 This is one of the earliest visions of how computers might be able to augment human cognitive capacities.
 Others soon took up the mantle.

-built on Vannevar's ideas throughout the 1950s and '60s while teaching at MIT.
-His article predicts a future where "men and computers cooperate in making decisions and controlling complex situations."
+J.C.R.
+Licklider built on Vannevar’s ideas throughout the 1950s and ’60s while teaching at MIT.
+His 196065ya article Man-Computer Symbiosis predicts a future where “men and computers cooperate in making decisions and controlling complex situations.”
 Where we would have marvels like “computer-posted wall displays” for critical data, and “automatic human speech production and recognition.”

 That all sound quite banal to us now.
 We have plenty of giant dashboards and voice assistants.
 Every decision made in complex situations like government, infrastructure engineering, medicine, or law involves extensive (hu)man-computer collaboration and augmentation.
 We have already achieved many of the wildest dreams of this generation.
 Computers are deeply integrated into every institution.
 And every individual life.
 They are affordable, easily accessible, and always available.
 Literally in our pockets.

-But simply because we've drastically improved human-computer collaboration since doesn't mean we've peaked.
-It's still unclear how much our current status quo helps or hinders our capacity to deal with complex problems.
-The work of helps shed some light on this.
-His extensive essay has become another touchstone for the community.
+But simply because we’ve drastically improved human-computer collaboration since 196065ya doesn’t mean we’ve peaked.
+It’s still unclear how much our current status quo helps or hinders our capacity to deal with complex problems.
+The work of Douglas Engelbart helps shed some light on this.
+His extensive essay Augmenting Human Intellect (1962)63ya has become another touchstone for the community.
 It proposes a more ambitious vision for using computers to extend our cognitive abilities.

 Englebart was specifically concerned with our ability to deal with complex problems, rather than simply “amplifying intelligence.”
 Being able to win a chess match is perceived as intelligent, but it isn’t helping us tackle systemic racism or inequality.
 Englebart argued we should instead focus on “augmenting human intellect” in ways that help us find solutions to wicked problems.
 While he painted visions of how computers could facilitate this, he also pointed to organisational structures, system dynamics, and effective training as part of this puzzle.

-After Bush, Licklider, and Englebart's well-publicised presentations and writing made the rounds, many other thinkers became interested in the problem of expanding human reasoning with machines. proposed plenty of for storing, connecting, and organising ideas.
-Researchers at like and developed the foundations of personal computing – graphical interfaces, ethernet, WYSIWYG word-processing, and the desktop metaphor.
+After Bush, Licklider, and Englebart’s well-publicised presentations and writing made the rounds, many other thinkers became interested in the problem of expanding human reasoning with machines.
+Ted Nelson proposed plenty of software patterns for storing, connecting, and organising ideas.
+Researchers at Xerox PARC like Alan Kay and Bob Taylor developed the foundations of personal computing – graphical interfaces, ethernet, WYSIWYG word-processing, and the desktop metaphor.
 These inventions changed computers from large, corporate calculation machines into personal devices used in every home and school.

 Kay would go on to become one of the leading voices of tools for thought.
-In essays like “ and “ he paints a vision of thinking with computers that go beyond what we've achieved so far.
-In recent years he's become fond of the line “the personal computing revolution hasn't happened yet – meaning since the initial advances in the '70s and '80s, we've failed to make significant progress towards real computational tools for thought.
+In essays like “ Personal Dynamic Media (1977)48ya and “ User Interface: A Personal View (1989)36ya he paints a vision of thinking with computers that go beyond what we’ve achieved so far.
+In recent years he’s become fond of the line “the personal computing revolution hasn’t happened yet 1 2 3 – meaning since the initial advances in the ’70s and ’80s, we’ve failed to make significant progress towards real computational tools for thought.

-Much of the history I've just swept through is covered in Howard Rheingold's book – an account of major innovations that led to the personal computer and the philosophical lineage of those building it.
-Michael Hiltzik's is another good chronicle of the work done at Xerox PARC.
-There is also an edited collection of key texts in this domain called that I've heard multiple people call “the bible of tools for thought.”
+Much of the history I’ve just swept through is covered in Howard Rheingold’s 198540ya book Tools for Thought – an account of major innovations that led to the personal computer and the philosophical lineage of those building it.
+Michael Hiltzik’s Dealers of Lightning is another good chronicle of the work done at Xerox PARC.
+There is also an edited collection of key texts in this domain called The New Media Reader that I’ve heard multiple people call “the bible of tools for thought.”
+You can pick up a used copy for under £5.
+This is always my top recommendation to people trying to understand what tools for thought is all about

 Notice how all of these thinkers exclusively focus on computers as essential to enabling new ways of thinking.
 They aren’t exploring how meditation, architecture, complementary medicine, or music composition might enable new kinds of thoughts.
 The computer is vital.